gregg971/artfully_app/README.md

 * Door lists
 * Box office for in-person sales
 * Advanced patron searching

-New in 1.2

-* Completely re-designed person record interface.
-* Completely re-designed checkout, storefront, and box office.
 * Search for patrons by tag, ticket purchase, event attendance, membership status, donation amounts
-* Better ticket types and capacity management.
-Assign more than one price to a single ticket.
+* Assign more than one price to a single ticket.
 * Memberships.
 Your organization can sell memberships in your store, offer events and tickets to members only, and provide a username and password to members.
 * Passes.
 Sell season tickets and subscriptions to your shows.
 * Generate a page for people to donate to your organization.

+New in 1.3

+* Relationships
+* Householding
+* Fundriaing campaign management
+* QR coded scannable tickets

 Coming soon...